15 Diwali Foods to Try Under the Lights This Year

 Aloo tikki literally translates to potato cutlet or potato croquette, and is a popular street food in the subcontinent, as well as a great snack on Diwali.
-It is made from boiled potatoes, peas and spices like red chili powder, garam masala and coriander powder.
+It’s made from boiled potatoes, peas and spices like red chili powder, garam masala and coriander powder.
 The potatoes are mashed, mixed with peas and spices, and then fried.
-Breadcrumbs are sometimes used to get a perfectly crispy exterior, while arrowroot powder may be used as a binding agent.
+Breadcrumbs are sometimes used to get a perfectly crispy exterior, while arrowroot powder may be used as a binder.

-This is small, round, flat piece of bread made of unleavened wheat flour and deep-fried.
-The crunchy puris are a staple at Diwali, and are usually served with a savory curry or gravy of spiced meat or vegetables.
+Puris is a small, round, deep-fried flat piece of bread made of unleavened wheat flour.
+The crunchy puris are a staple at Diwali and are usually served with a savory curry or gravy of spiced meat or vegetables.
 However, puris might also be served with a sweet dish as dessert.
 Here are more popular types of Indian bread.

 Chirote is a flaky, sweet layered snack made with refined flour.
 It is fried in ghee and coated with powdered sugar.
 It may also be dipped in cardamom-flavored sugar syrup.
 Though this isn’t the traditional method, it can be made with a store-bought pastry sheet.
 It’s a great follow-up to any Indian recipe on Diwali.